Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### H) EDIT THE ROOM RESERVATION AND SERVICE REQUEST VIEWS.

-From the Web View Designer, repeat the same steps directly above for the other views:
+From the "Web View Designer", repeat the same steps directly above for the other views:
-    - triRoomReservation View (edit files `trilazy-imports.html` and `triview-room-reservation-dev.html`).
+    - triRoomReservation View (set the `Production Filename`, edit files `trilazy-imports.html` and `triview-room-reservation-dev.html`).
-    - triServiceRequest View (edit files `trilazy-imports.html` and `triview-service-request-dev.html`).
+    - triServiceRequest View (set the `Production Filename`, edit files `trilazy-imports.html` and `triview-service-request-dev.html`).

 #### I) (OPTIONAL) VULCANIZE THE VIEWS.